storm-devs/storm-engine/kb/0003-style-guide.md

 ## Use .hpp and .cpp for Your File Extensions

 Ultimately this is a matter of preference, but .hpp and .cpp are widely recognized by various editors and tools.
 So the choice is pragmatic.
 Specifically, Visual Studio only automatically recognizes .cpp and .cxx for C++ files, and Vim doesn't necessarily recognize .cc as a C++ file.

-One particularly large project ([OpenStudio](https://github.com/NREL/OpenStudio)) uses .hpp and .cpp for user-generated files and .hxx and .cxx for tool-generated files.
-Both are well recognized and having the distinction is helpful.

 ## Always Use Spaces